dfinke/ImportExcel/mdHelp/en/Open-ExcelPackage.md

 # Open-ExcelPackage

 ## SYNOPSIS
-Returns an ExcelPackage object for the specified XLSX fil.e
+Returns an ExcelPackage object for the specified XLSX file.

 ## SYNTAX